-The Federal Perkins Loan Program is a loan option available for students that demonstrate exceptional financial need.
-Available Perkins funds are determined on repayment by prior loan recipients.
-Because of this, the pool of available Perkins loan funds is limited even in cases of financial need, so not all aid applicants can be offered Perkins loans.
+The Federal Perkins Loan Program was an option through the federal government for students that demonstrated exceptional financial need.
+Available Perkins funds were determined on repayment by prior loan recipients.
+Because of this, the pool of available Perkins loan funds was limited even in cases of financial need, so not all aid applicants would be offered Perkins loans.
+If awarded, criteria is below.